dot-event/dot-event/README.md

 dot("myEvent") // "value"
 ```

-ℹ️ The first string or element in an array of strings passed to `dot.on` or `dot.any` is the event id.
+ℹ️ The event id is the first string argument to `dot.on` or `dot.any`.

-ℹ️ The listener function always receives the event id as its [fourth argument](#listener-arguments).
+ℹ️ The listener function receives the event id as its [fourth argument](#listener-arguments).

 ## Listener arguments